Which Type of Engineering Degree Is Right for You? A Guide to Engineering Majors—from Aerospace to Mechanical to Biomedical

 You might be good at this if: You enjoy math and physics, especially circuits, waves, and problem-solving that involves abstract thinking and logic.

-Explore majors like: Electrical Engineering, Power Systems, Electronics Engineering
+Explore college majors and degree programs like: Electrical Engineering, Power Systems, Electronics Engineering

 Computer Engineering